indiefan/nYNABapi/README.rst

 as be_accounts, be_transactions, ce_user_settings, etc. Look into the budget/catalog for the schema.

 In order to write some data to YNAB servers for your budget, you just need to modify a collection in those Budget/Catalog objects then call nYnabobject.sync.
-To append a new entity, delete or modify an existing one, call the appropriate methods on a collection inside the budget or catalog objects.
+You can append or remove an element in those collections, or modify a member, and the library wil keep track of the changes to send once you issue sync()

 I've provided some tested methods e.g. add_account, add_transaction, in the nYnabClient class to add/delete accounts and transactions as examples.
 Some actions are not always simple (e.g., to add an account,